The Reverend Robert Shirra (1759-1840)

 In fact there were two ministers called Robert Shirra.
 The first was indeed a preacher in Kirkcaldy Born in Stirling in 1724 and died in 1803 and was renowned for his preaching and witticisms.
 His nephew, also Robert Shirra, was born in 1759 in Gargunnock, Stirling and died in 1840, he was the minister in Yetholm from 1759 to 1840 and is more likely to be the cousin to the Sweet family.
 Indeed Anne and Robert Sweet, who lived at Sweet Holm named their daughter Mary Shirra Sweet; she was born on 16 Nov 1840, the same day as the Rev Robert Shirra died.
 Indeed Shirra appears in the naming pattern in later generations of the family after they had emigrated to Australia :Maude Mary Shirra McDonald born in Strathalbyn in 1872 and died in Perth in 1945, Mary was a daughter of Jean Hogarth Sweet.

 Although the claim is that Robert Shirra was a cousin to the Sweets, I have not yet found evidence of this despite extensive research among 26 related families.
-This is not unexpected however as, at the time, births, marriages and deaths were not always recorded and indeed there are a number of family members for whom I have no succession details; it is just possible this is where the connection lies.
+This is not unexpected however as, at the time, births, marriages and deaths were not always recorded and indeed there are a number of family members for whom I have no succession details.
+If there is a connection, I have a hunch that it is through Elliot.
+However, there is a William Sweet who married a Katherine Riddell probably in 1697 (although I have not yet found where they fit in the Sweet tree) and there is also a John Riddell who married Mary Turnbull in 1854 in the Shirra tree.
+So a possible connection.

 Background to the Rev Robert Shirra (1759-1840) of Yetholm.